-Fortunately, in the synthesis of levobupivacaine shown below, the same amino group reacts even without Cu^{2+} salt.
+Fortunately, in the synthesis of levobupivacaine shown below, the same amino group reacts even without the use of Cu^{2+} salt.

 From this point on, you can use the abbreviations proposed in the scheme above.

 4. Draw the structure of compound A, including the appropriate stereochemistry.